Dennis Nilsen: Army service

 Nilsen's scholastic record was above average.
-He displayed a flair for history and art, but shunned sports.
+He displayed a flair for history and art but shunned sports.
 He finished his schooling in 1961 and briefly worked in a canning factory as he considered which career path he should choose.
-After three weeks at the factory, Nilsen informed his mother that he intended to join the army, where he intended to train as a chef.
+After three weeks at the factory, Nilsen informed his mother that he intended to join the army and receive training as a chef.
 Nilsen passed the entrance examinations and received official notification he was to enlist for nine years' service in September 1961, commencing his training with the Army Catering Corps at St. Omer Barracks in Aldershot, Hampshire.
 Within weeks, Nilsen began to excel in his army duties; he later described his three years of training at Aldershot as "the happiest of my life".
-He relished the travel opportunities afforded him in his training, and recalled as a highlight his regiment taking part in a ceremonial parade attended by both the Queen and Field Marshal Lord Montgomery of Alamein.
+He relished the travel opportunities afforded him in his training and recalled as a highlight his regiment taking part in a ceremonial parade attended by both the Queen and Field Marshal Lord Montgomery of Alamein.

 While stationed at Aldershot, Nilsen's latent feelings began to stir, but he kept his sexual orientation well hidden from his colleagues.
 Nilsen never showered in the company of his fellow soldiers for fear of developing an erection in their presence; instead opting to bathe alone in the bathroom, which also afforded him the privacy to masturbate without discovery.

 In mid-1964, Nilsen passed his initial catering exam and was officially assigned to the 1st Battalion of the Royal Fusiliers in Osnabrück, West Germany, where he served as a private.
 In this deployment, Nilsen began to increase his intake of alcohol.
 He described himself and his colleagues as a "hard-working, boozy lot"; his colleagues recalled he often drank to excess in order to ease his shyness.
 On one occasion, Nilsen and a German youth drank themselves into a stupor.
 When Nilsen awoke, he found himself on the floor of the German youth's flat.
-No sexual activity had occurred, but this incident fuelled Nilsen's sexual fantasies, which initially involved his sexual partner—invariably a young, slender male—being completely passive.
+No sexual activity had occurred, but this incident fuelled Nilsen's sexual fantasies, which initially involved his sexual partner – invariably a young, slender male – being completely passive.
 These fantasies gradually evolved into his partner being unconscious or dead.
 On several occasions, Nilsen also made tentative efforts to have his own prone body sexually interfered with by one of his colleagues.
 In these instances, whenever he and his colleagues drank to excess, Nilsen would pretend he was inebriated in the hope one of his colleagues would make sexual use of his supposedly unconscious body.